 Even though Bandwidth competes with other well known CPaaS companies like Twilio (NYSE:TWLO), it mostly competes with legacy telecommunications companies such as Verizon (NYSE:VZ) and AT&T (NYSE:T), which lack the equivalent software layer over their own networks.

-As you can see below, Bandwidth's revenue growth has been very strong over the last two years, growing from quarterly revenue of $84.7 million in Q3 FY2020, to $148.3 million.
+As you can see below, Bandwidth's revenue growth has been strong over the last two years, growing from quarterly revenue of $113.5 million in Q1 FY2021, to $137.8 million.

-Guidance for the next quarter indicates Bandwidth is expecting revenue to grow 16.5% year on year to $147 million, improving on the 11.5% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 11.8% over the next twelve months.
+Guidance for the next quarter indicates Bandwidth is expecting revenue to grow 3.31% year on year to $141 million, slowing down from the 13.1% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 3.29% over the next twelve months.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-Bandwidth's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 109% in Q3.
+Bandwidth's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 109% in Q1.
 That means even if they didn't win any new customers, Bandwidth would have grown its revenue 9% year on year.
-Despite the recent drop this is still a decent retention rate and it shows us that Bandwidth's customers stick around and at least some of them get increasing value from its software over time.
+Despite it going down over the last year this is still a decent retention rate and it shows us that not only Bandwidth's customers stick around but at least some of them get increasing value from its software over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 42.7% in Q3.
+Bandwidth's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 40.4% in Q1.

-That means that for every $1 in revenue the company had $0.42 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.
+That means that for every $1 in revenue the company had $0.40 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Bandwidth's free cash flow came in at $13.4 million in Q3, up 10.7% year on year.
+Bandwidth burned through $10.9 million in Q1.

 Is Now The Time?